Coherent-Partners/spark-ts-sdk/README.md

 - `timeout` - default: `60000`: indicates the maximum amount of time (in milliseconds) that the client should wait for a response from Spark servers before timing out a request.

-- `maxRetries` - default: `2`
+- `maxRetries` - default: `2`: indicates the maximum number of times that the client will retry a request in case of a temporary failure, such as a unauthorized response or a status code greater than 400.

-Indicates the maximum number of times that the client will retry a request in case of a temporary failure, such as a unauthorized response or a status code greater than 400.
+- `allowBrowser` - default: `false`: indicates whether the SDK should be used in browser-like environments -- unless you intend to access public APIs.

-- `allowBrowser` - default: `false`: indicates whether the SDK should be used in browser-like environments.
   By default, client-side use of this library is not recommended, as it risks exposing your secret API credentials to attackers.
   Only set this option to `true` if you understand the risks and have appropriate mitigations in place.